mm4130/TriviaGame/README.md

 #  Pokemon Trivia Game

-In this homework assignment using javascript fucntions such as " setInterval" and "setTimeout" we add a timer to trivia quiz game.
+In this homework assignment using javascript functions such as " setInterval" and "setTimeout", we add a timer to a trivia quiz game.

 ## Prerequisites